papadiscobravo/sql-challenge/README.md

 # queries.sql
 #
 #
-# Each query is numbered, 1-8, corresponding to the homework questions at
+# Each query is numbered 1-8 according to the homework questions found at
-# 02-Homework/09-SQL/Instructions/README.md of GitLab.
+# 02-Homework/09-SQL/Instructions/README.md of this BootCamp's GitLab.
 #
 #
 # Please email questions to